mowgliamu/attribution-modeling-dbt/README.md

 4. Run `dbt run` .
 5. Run `dbt test`.

+The documentation about the algorithm can be found in `docs`.
 If you would like to generate automated documentation from dbt, run `dbt docs generate`.